sandersbrad/Grounded/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, House Follows (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+I want to use e-mails as usernames and validate email address before allowing a user to sign up.
+Setting up the mailer will also allow for a password reset option down the line.
+By the end of this phase, users will be able to log in and follow houses they are interested in.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Properties (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve property data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to view all properties and the properties they follow with all the relevant details (fake seeds) in place inside a single Backbone app.
+Also implement a form for users to post properties they are interested in investing in through Landed.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: User Qualification and Education (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+In this phase I will create an interactive page for users to toy around with figures and see what, if at all, they are qualified to invest.
+I'll use third party libraries (ie D3) to graphically display results so they are easily readable to the user.
+This section will also contain a short degree of questioning to determine qualification.
+I'll also use this opportunity to add any risk evaluation content that is needed in this stage.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: User Homescreen (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll customize a logged-in user's page by displaying any properties they are watching in a sidebar.
+I'll also have links to their user data (ie, qualifactions) and any other data that is relevant to a particular user.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Properties and more Graphical Analyses (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Allow users to search properties by location and price and also filter results.
+Add more graphical data to show investment returns over time for a user.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Pop-up pages for user log-in and sign-up
-- [ ] Custom blog urls
+- [ ] Text message alerts
-- [ ] Pagination/infinite scroll
+- [ ] Responsive Design
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Make listings shareable (facebook, email, etc)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Log in with facebook
-- [ ] Reblogging
+- [ ] Instant render search bar
 - [ ] Multiple sessions/session management
 - [ ] User avatars
-- [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md